line/centraldogma/site/src/sphinx/setup-configuration.rst

     - the zone name of the server.
 If not specified, ``PluginTarget.ZONE_LEADER_ONLY`` can't be used.

-      - If the value starts with ``$``, the environment variable is used as the zone name.
+      - If the value starts with ``env:``, the environment variable is used as the zone name.
-        For example, if the value is ``$ZONE_NAME``, the environment variable named ``ZONE_NAME`` is used as the zone name.
+        For example, if the value is ``env:ZONE_NAME``, the environment variable named ``ZONE_NAME`` is used as the zone name.

-      - If the value starts with ``classpath:``, the class file is loaded when the server starts.
-        For example, if the value is ``classpath:com.example.MyZoneProvider``, the class ``com.example.MyZoneProvider`` will be loaded.
-Note that the class must implement the :api:`ZoneProvider` interface.
-        This feature is useful when you want to provide a zone dynamically based on the environment.
+      - You can also dynamically load a zone name by implementing :api:`com.linecorp.centraldogma.server.ConfigValueConverter`.

 .. _replication: